Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

-To quantify the degree of entanglement in the (mixed) steady states, we compute the logarithmic negativity $\smash{E_{\mathcal{N}}}$ which gives an upper bound on the number of distillable Bell pairs between two halves of the system \cite{Vidal2002, Plenio2014, Horodecki2009}.
-As shown in Fig.~\ref{negativityplot}, $\smash{E_{\mathcal{N}}}$ vanishes for $\eta=0$ and rises to $\smash{E_{\mathcal{N}}}=l$ for the maximally entangled sector.
-Other measures of coherence \cite{Streltsov2017} give similar results (see Supplement \cite{supplement}).
+To quantify the degree of entanglement in the (mixed) steady states, we numerically compute the log negativity $\smash{E_{\mathcal{N}}}$, which gives an upper bound on the number of distillable Bell pairs between two halves of the system~\cite{Vidal2002, Plenio2014, Horodecki2009}.
+As shown in Fig.~\ref{negativityplot}, it rises monotonically from $\smash{E_{\mathcal{N}}=0}$ for $\eta=0$ to $\smash{E_{\mathcal{N}}}=l$ for $\eta=l$.
+Other measures of coherence \cite{Streltsov2017} give similar results (see SM \cite{supplement}).

-{\it Experimental preparation.---}Preparing this system of hard-core bosons in the different symmetry sectors requires a controlled generation of entanglement.
-As we now show, this can be done by dissipative means \cite{Plenio2002, Kraus2008, Krauter2011, Ticozzi2012} if one can engineer loss of the JW fermions from the center.
-For bosonic systems, such a process necessitates the application of a string operator, $\smash{\hat{f}_0 = \big[(-1)^{\sum_{i<0}\hat{n}_i}\big] \hat{b}_0}$.
-However, this can be realized efficiently in hardware, e.g., with superconducting qubits coupled to ancilla cavities, as detailed in Refs.~\cite{Zhu2018, Barends2015, Casanova2012}.
+{\it Experimental preparation.---}Preparing this system of hard-core bosons in different symmetry sectors requires a controlled generation of entanglement.
+As we now show, this can be done by dissipative means \cite{Plenio2002, Kraus2008, Krauter2011, Ticozzi2012} if one can engineer loss of the JW fermions from the center site.
+For bosonic systems, such a process necessitates the application of a string operator, $\smash{\hat{f}_0 = \big[\prod_{i<0}(-1)^{\hat{n}_i}\big] \hat{b}_0}$, i.e., a boson loss accompanied by a collective phase.
+This can be realized efficiently in hardware with superconducting qubits coupled to ancilla cavities, as detailed in Ref.~\cite{Zhu2018}.
+For a spin realization with cold atoms, it would be more challenging but could be implemented, in principle, with a projective measurement of the spin coupled with local Zeeman fields.